Guido Andreozzi

-Guido Andreozzi (/es-419/; /it/; born 5 August 1991) is an Argentine professional tennis player of Italian descent.
-His career-high rankings are world No. 70 in singles, achieved on 28 January 2019, and No. 28 in doubles, reached on 27 October 2025.
-He has won two ATP Tour and 36 ATP Challenger Tour doubles titles.
+Guido Andreozzi (/es-419/; /it/; born 5 August 1991) is an Argentine professional tennis player who specializes in doubles.
+He has a career-high ATP doubles ranking of world No. 14 achieved on 14 September 2026 and a best singles ranking of No. 70 achieved on 28 January 2019.

+Andreozzi has won four ATP Tour doubles titles, the most significant at the 2026 Indian Wells Masters, with Manuel Guinard.
+On the ATP Challenger Tour, he won 36 doubles and nine singles titles.

-Personal life and background
+Personal life

-Andreozzi started playing tennis at 6 with father at Club Harrods.
-His father, Jorge, is a construction worker and his mother, Nora, is an accountant.
+Andreozzi started taking tennis lessons at the age of six at Club Harrods, a facility near his home.
+His father, Jorge Andreozzi, is a construction worker and his mother, Nora Potente, is an accountant.
 He also has one brother named Franco.
 Guido attended school at Colegio Nicolas Avellaneda.
-He stated that his favourite surface is hard, shot is forehand and tournament is US Open.
+He stated that his favourite surface is hardcourt, favorite shot is forehand and favorite tournament is the US Open.
 Idol growing up was Roger Federer.
 Hobbies include spending time with friends, listening to music, playing football and watching TV shows and movies.
 He is big fan of Boca Juniors football team.
 Currently trains at Club Liceo Naval.
 Fitness trainer is Mariano Gaute.

 Career

-2018-19: First Grand Slam singles win
+2018-19: French Open singles win

-As a junior Andreozzi posted a 44-20 singles record and reached a career-high combined ranking of No. 146 in the world on 14 January 2008.
+As a junior, Andreozzi posted a 44-20 singles record and reached a career-high combined ranking of No. 146 in the world on 14 January 2008.

-Following wins over Dustin Brown, Corentin Denolly and Mohamed Safwat, he qualified for the main draw of the 2018 French Open.
+Following wins over Dustin Brown, Corentin Denolly and Mohamed Safwat, Andreozzi qualified for the main draw of the 2018 French Open.
 There, he defeated American Taylor Fritz in the first round.
-He was defeated in the second round by Fernando Verdasco.
+The Argentine was defeated in the second round by Fernando Verdasco.

-2023-25: Major debut & first win, ATP title, Masters semifinal, top 30
+2023-25: Major doubles debut & first win, ATP title

-At the 2023 Mexican Open he reached the main singles draw as a qualifier having been selected as an alternate for the qualifying competition.
+At the 2023 Mexican Open in Acapulco, Andreozzi reached the main singles draw as a qualifier having been selected as an alternate for the qualifying competition.

-He made his Grand Slam doubles debut at the 2023 French Open partnering Tomás Martín Etcheverry.
+He made his Grand Slam doubles debut at the 2023 French Open, partnering with compatriot Tomás Martín Etcheverry.

-At the 2024 French Open partnering Rinky Hijikata, he recorded his first doubles Major win.
+At the 2024 French Open, partnering Rinky Hijikata, he recorded his first doubles Grand Slam win.

-He qualified for the singles main draw at the 2024 Croatia Open Umag.
-In doubles, at the same tournament, he lifted his first ATP trophy with Miguel Ángel Reyes-Varela defeating French duo and second time ATP finalists Manuel Guinard and Grégoire Jacq in the final.
+Andreozzi qualified for the singles main draw at the 2024 Croatia Open Umag.
+In doubles, at the same tournament, he lifted his first ATP trophy with Mexican Miguel Ángel Reyes-Varela.
+The pair defeated French duo and second time ATP finalists Manuel Guinard and Grégoire Jacq in the final.

-He reached his first Masters 1000 semifinal at the 2025 Rolex Shanghai Masters with new partner Manuel Guinard upsetting second seeds Harri Heliövaara/Henry Patten, but lost to Kevin Krawietz/Tim Puetz.
+Andreozzi reached his first Masters 1000 semifinal at the 2025 Rolex Shanghai Masters with new partner Manuel Guinard, as an alternate pair, upsetting second seeds Harri Heliövaara and Henry Patten, but lost to German pair Kevin Krawietz and Tim Pütz.

+2026: Masters 1000 doubles title, top 20

+At the 2026 Indian Wells Open Andreozzi won his first title at the ATP Masters 1000 level, and biggest of his career, with partner Guinard, over top seeds Horacio Zeballos and Marcel Granollers in the semifinals, and Arthur Rinderknech and Valentin Vacherot in the final.
+It was also Andreozzi's fourth ATP Tour title.